-Dr. Ruiz's research focuses on the modulation of tumor microenvironment in glioblastoma aiming to improve cellular therapy using genetically engineered stem cells.
+Dr. Ruiz Garcia's research focuses on the modulation of tumor microenvironment in glioblastoma aiming to improve cellular therapy using genetically engineered stem cells.
 Under the mentorship of Daniel M. Trifiletti, M.D., the project was awarded a competitive grant that allows for further study into the implications of tumor microenvironment interactions in glioblastoma multiforme (GBM) treatment.
 His clinical research interest centers around finding better ways to safely treat patients with brain tumors through brain mapping techniques, minimally invasive approaches and stereotactic radiosurgery.

-Dr. Ruiz graduated from the oldest university in the Americas, National University of San Marcos (UNMSM).
+Dr. Ruiz Garcia graduated from the oldest university in the Americas, National University of San Marcos (UNMSM).
 With almost a 500-year history, UNMSM has always led higher education in Peru.
-Graduating with the highest honors, he was awarded first place in the National Examination for Internship Qualification (EsSalud) and The National Examination for Medical Students.
+Graduating with the highest honors, he was awarded first place in the National Examination for Internship Qualification (EsSalud) and the National Examination for Medical Students.
 He is very motivated to learn from the experts and to understand the reality of different perspectives.

-Dr. Ruiz truly believes in helping and empowering others.
+Dr. Ruiz Garcia truly believes in helping and empowering others.
 For example, he chose to spend his year of rural service in an underserved community in the middle of a jungle where he served as the only physician in charge.
 Currently, he coordinates the efforts of Mission:BRAIN for Peru.